 To protect its in-person staff, the Library will:

-- Comply with all workplace safeguards set forth in EO 2020-97 and subsequent executive orders.
+- Comply with all workplace safeguards set forth by MI-OSHA and MDHHS.

-- Require in-person staff to comply with the social distancing practices described in EO 2020-97, which includes keeping employees at least six feet from one another to the maximum extent possible (including through the use of ground markings, signs, and physical barriers, as appropriate to the workplace) and restricting the number of staff present in the workplace to no more than is strictly necessary to perform the business’s permitted operations.
+- Require in-person staff to comply with the social distancing practices described by MI-OSHA and MDHHS, which includes keeping employees at least six feet from one another to the maximum extent possible (including through the use of ground markings, signs, and physical barriers, as appropriate to the workplace) and restricting the number of staff present in the workplace to no more than is strictly necessary to perform the business’s permitted operations.

 - Promote frequent and thorough hand washing, including by providing staff with a place to wash their hands and by making cleaning supplies available to employees upon entry and at the worksite.
 If soap and running water are not immediately available, the employer will provide alcohol-based hand rubs containing at least 60% alcohol.